 The syllogism is comprised of four simple and easy to remember premises which lead to three powerful deductive conclusions as well as one abductive conclusion.
 It goes as follows:

-2- If the soul does not exist, libertarian free will does not exist.
+- If the soul does not exist, libertarian freedom does not exist.

-8- The best explanation for the existence of the soul is (the biblical view) God.
+- The best explanation for the existence of libertarian freedom and the soul is [the biblical view of] God.

 Consider a quick defense of each premise: The first step of the syllogism is synonymous with “if naturalism is true, nature is all that exists.”
 That is pretty noncontroversial.
-Premise (2) is tantamount to “if all that exists is nature, then all that exists is causally determined via the laws of nature, the initial conditions of the big bang, and things external to human control.”
-This is what “naturalism” by definition seems to imply, and it is the view of the vast majority of academic naturalists in the world today.
+Premise (2) is tantamount to “if all that exists is nature, then all that exists is causally determined via the forces of nature, the initial conditions of the big bang, and things external to human control.”
+This is what “naturalism” by definition seems to imply, and it seems to be the view of the majority of academic naturalists in the world today.

 Premise (3) is equivalent with “if all things are causally determined, then all thoughts and beliefs are causally determined.”
-If our thoughts and beliefs are forced upon us, and we could not have chosen better beliefs, then we are simply left assuming that our determined beliefs are good (let alone true).
-Therefore, we could never rationally affirm that our beliefs really are the inference to the best explanation – we can only assume.
+If our thoughts and beliefs are forced upon us, and we could not have chosen better thoughts and beliefs, then we are simply left assuming that our determined thoughts and beliefs (which are not up to us) are good and true.
+Therefore, we could never rationally affirm that our belief — based upon “our thinking” — really is the inference to the best explanation – we can only assume.

-Here is the big problem for the naturalist: it logically follows that if naturalism is true, then one cannot possess knowledge.
-Knowledge is defined as warranted or “justified true belief.”
-One can happen to hold a belief that happens to be true, but, if there is no warrant or justification for that specific belief, that belief would not qualify as a knowledge claim.
+Here is the big problem for the naturalist: it logically follows that if naturalism is true, then one cannot possess reason-based knowledge.
+Knowledge is typically and minimally defined as “justified true belief.”
+One can happen to hold a belief that happens to be true, but, if there is no justification for that specific belief, that belief would not qualify as a reason-based knowledge claim.
 If one cannot freely infer the best explanation, then there is no justification that a given belief really is the best explanation.
-Without justification, knowledge goes down the drain.
+Without justification, reason-based knowledge goes down the drain.
 All one is left with is question-begging assumptions (a logical fallacy).

-Obviously humans possess rationality and knowledge.
+Obviously humans can rationality infer and affirm claims of knowledge.
 Premise (4) must be true because to argue its negation would actually affirm it — as one would have to offer knowledge to the contrary.
 Moreover, if a person rejects knowledge, why should anyone listen to his or her ideas?
-If these four premises of the syllogism are true, one can rationally and deductively conclude that libertarian free will is possessed by humans, that the soul (or some immaterial aspect of humanity) exists, and finally, that naturalism is false.
+If these four premises of the syllogism are true, one can rationally and deductively conclude that libertarian freedom is possessed by humans, that the soul (or some immaterial aspect of humanity) exists, and finally, that naturalism is false.

 Conclusions (5-7) are all deductive.
 This means they must be true if the premises are true.
 Conclusion (8), however, is an example of an abductive conclusion (the inference to the best explanation).
-I cannot show this is true with the same force as a deductive conclusion, but, given my LFW and intentionality, I do think it is the inference to the BEST explanation.
+I cannot show this is true with the same force as a deductive conclusion, but, given my libertarian freedom to examine and evaluate the data, I do believe it is the inference to the BEST explanation.

 I typically stop with the final deductive conclusion (7) while merely mentioning the final abductive conclusion (8) in passing.
-The remainder of this article is devoted to demonstrating why the biblical view of God is the inference to the best explanation for the existence of the immaterial human soul.
+The remainder of this article, however, is devoted to demonstrating why the biblical view of God is the inference to the best explanation for the existence of the immaterial human soul (not to mention human libertarian freedom).

 All the previous discussion has been argued without appealing to the Bible or any religious book.
 It has been based on logic alone.
 Having then deductively argued that the immaterial human soul exists, the question raised is: “What is the best explanation of an immaterial, non-physical, supernatural soul?”
 Naturalistic evolution seems to be an unlikely candidate to account for the existence of a supernatural (other than nature) soul, thus, a better explanation is required.
 Specifically, what is the best explanation for the human soul?